Albert0i/probabilistic-data-structure/README.md

 #### Prologue
 In the year of 2025, everybody is talking and doing AI things...
-Probabilistic Data Structure, or PDS for short, doesn't have direct bearing with AI but more to do with data analytic issue.
+Probabilistic Data Structure, or PDS for short, doesn't have direct bearing on AI but more to do with data analytic issue.
 If records to be processed are ten thousands then any RDBMS will do.
-If records to be processed are ten millions or even ten billions and you are more concern with speed and size than accuracy, PDS is a obvios choice.
+If records to be processed are ten millions or even ten billions and you are more concerned with speed and size rather than accuracy, PDS is an obvios choice.

 #### I. Deterministic vs. Probabilistic